mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

   seems to have a problem - [N] should be a note in the metadata regarding the used MEA
   - [N] electrode #38 was not connected due to dirt in the apparatus connection to the chip readout

+NOTE: Describe everything that is not written down, is implicit knowledge that can be learned by interpreting the data, but would make understanding easier by writing it down at the proper place in the metadata in the first place ... do your future me a favor when she tries to figure out what the data means

-- recording interupted, slice was not sufficiently responsive
+- recording interrupted, slice was not sufficiently responsive

 new slice:
 - electrode was lowered towards CA1??
 CA3?? - between 37, 47, 38 and 48 (but actually flipped in the 33/34 range)